UTexas

 Restricted to students in the Master of Fine Arts production program in radio-television-film.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate advisor.

-RTF 388M, 488M.
+RTF 388M, 488M, 688M.
 Practicum in Film and Television Production.

 Production of projects in film and video.
 Production costs borne by the student.
 For each semester hour of credit earned, one lecture hour a week for one semester; additional laboratory hours vary with the topic.
 May be repeated for credit when the topics vary.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing, and consent of instructor and the graduate adviser.
+Prerequisite: Graduate standing, and consent of instructor and the graduate advisor.

 Topic 1: Pre-Thesis Production.
 Restricted to students in the Master of Fine Arts production program in radio-television-film.
 For each semester hour of credit earned, one lecture hour and one laboratory hour a week for one semester.
 Radio-Television-Film 388M (Topic: Pre-Thesis Production) and 388M, 488M (Topic 1) may not both be counted.
 Offered on the letter-grade basis only.